Timothy J. Eberlein, MD

 The Department of Surgery at Washington University School of Medicine has a long and distinguished history of training its graduates to become leaders in academic surgery.

 The primary focus of our training program is the surgical trainee.
 Our residents play the primary role in how the program is managed.
 There are two administrative chief residents (who are called the Walter F. Ballinger Administrative Chief Residents) who direct much of the day-to-day management of the program.
-These chiefs are directly supervised by Michael Awad, MD, who is our full-time program director and is also associate dean for medical student education at the medical school.
-Dr. Awad is nationally recognized for his contributions to surgical postgraduate education.
+These chiefs are directly supervised by Paul E. Wise, MD, who is our full-time program director.
+Dr. Wise is nationally recognized for his contributions to surgical postgraduate education.
 He is assisted by three associate program directors: Amy Cyr, MD, Ryan Fields, MD, and Jason Wellen, MD.
 In addition to these superb leaders, our department has a standing residency committee – consisting of residents and committed faculty members – that oversees all aspects of the training program.
 Each resident is paired with a faculty advisor throughout his or her training, providing a structure that offers support and mentoring, both personally and professionally.
 Additionally, there are semi-annual evaluations of the residents and the program, including each of the various rotations and each of the faculty.

 Each year, we hold a unique resident retreat during which recommendations are made to the program director and the department chairman for constructive changes to the program.
 In addition to ongoing changes that may be made on a routine basis, the changes that have resulted from this very crucial feedback have created a program that is a leader in reducing resident work hours, fostering individual and group mentoring, introducing innovative educational approaches and fostering professional growth of resident leaders.
 Our residents, along with our faculty members, are primarily responsible for the selection of new residents joining the program.

 This year, our department’s educational program is embarking on an exciting new paradigm shift.
 Under the leadership of Mary Klingensmith, MD, our vice chair for education, we have led and developed a pilot project called Flexibility in Surgical Training (FIST).
 Our efforts have been joined by residency programs at several other institutions.
 Our hope is that we will change the approach to surgical education.
 We will adhere to a specific curriculum (SCORE) with emphasis on simulation and virtual training.
 We have worked very hard to reduce the service component that our residents perform.
 We have developed performance reviews based on expectations for each rotation that are communicated to the resident at the beginning of the rotation.
 We also emphasize team building.
 This flexibility in surgical training will allow our trainees to focus up to 12 months of their training in the area in which they hope to practice.
-Under Dr. Awad’s leadership, we have also developed an "academy model" that is unique in residency training and will greatly enhance the educational focus of our training program.
+Under the leadership of Dr. Michael Awad, associate dean for medical student education, we have also developed an "academy model" that is unique in residency training and will greatly enhance the educational focus of our training program.

 This past year, we have significantly upgraded the educational facilities in the Department of Surgery and centralized our education offices and support facilities for our residency program.
 These newly renovated facilities are all consolidated on the 9th floor of Wohl Hospital in the geographic center of our medical complex.